 After you complete the “Advanced” option to reduce noise, click the “Overall” tab to switch back to control all channels.
 Go through the process of adjusting the “Strength” and “Preserve Details” sliders to make any further adjustments that are needed.

-Related: How to Fix Hair in Photoshop
+Conclusion for How to Reduce Noise in Photoshop